 This prospectus is part of a registration statement on Form S-1 that we filed with the Securities and Exchange Commission (the "SEC") using the "shelf" registration process.
-Under this shelf registration process, the Selling Securityholder may, from time to time, sell the securities offered by them described in this prospectus.
-We will not receive any proceeds from the sale of the securities offered by the Selling Securityholder described in this prospectus.
-However, we expect to receive proceeds from sales of Class A common stock that we may elect to make to the Selling Securityholder pursuant to the Purchase Agreement, if any, from time to time in our discretion.
-The net proceeds from sales, if any, under the Purchase Agreement, will depend on the frequency and prices at which we sell shares of Common Stock to the Selling Securityholder after the date of this prospectus.
-See "Committed Equity Financing" for a description of how the price we may sell shares of Class A common stock to the Selling Securityholder is calculated pursuant to the Purchase Agreement.
+Under this shelf registration process, the Selling Securityholders may, from time to time, sell the securities offered by them described in this prospectus.
+We will not receive any proceeds from the sale by such Selling Securityholders of the securities offered by them described in this prospectus.
+This prospectus also relates to the issuance by us of the shares of Class A Common Stock issuable upon the exercise of any Retained Biote Units.

-Neither we nor the Selling Securityholder have authorized anyone to provide you with any information or to make any representations other than those contained in this prospectus or any applicable prospectus supplement or any free writing prospectuses prepared by or on behalf of us or to which we have referred you.
-Neither we nor the Selling Securityholder take responsibility for, or provide any assurance as to the reliability of, any other information that others may give you.
-Neither we nor the Selling Securityholder will make an offer to sell these securities in any jurisdiction where the offer or sale is not permitted.
+Neither we nor the Selling Securityholders have authorized anyone to provide you with any information or to make any representations other than those contained in this prospectus or any applicable prospectus supplement or any free writing prospectuses prepared by or on behalf of us or to which we have referred you.
+Neither we nor the Selling Securityholders take responsibility for, and can provide no assurance as to the reliability of, any other information that others may give you.
+Neither we nor the Selling Securityholders will make an offer to sell these securities in any jurisdiction where the offer or sale is not permitted.

 We may also provide a prospectus supplement or post-effective amendment to the registration statement to add information to, or update or change information contained in, this prospectus.
-You should read both this prospectus and any applicable prospectus supplement or post-effective amendment to the registration statement together with the additional information to which we refer you in the sections of this prospectus entitled "Where You Can Find More Information."
+You should read both this prospectus and any applicable prospectus supplement or post-effective amendment to the registration statement together with the additional information to which we refer you in the section of this prospectus entitled "Where You Can Find More Information."

 On May 26, 2022 (the "Closing Date"), Haymaker Acquisition Corp.
-III, a Delaware corporation ("HYAC"), completed the transactions contemplated by that certain Business Combination Agreement, dated as of December 13, 2021 (the "Business Combination Agreement"), by and among HYAC (the "Sponsor"), BioTE Holdings, LLC, a Nevada limited liability company ("Biote" and, together with its direct and indirect subsidiaries, the "Biote Companies"), BioTE Management, LLC, a Nevada limited liability company, Dr. Gary Donovitz, in his individual capacity, and Teresa S. Weber, in her capacity as the members' representative (in such capacity, the "Members' Representative") of the members of Biote immediately prior to the closing (the "Closing") of the transactions contemplated by the Business Combination Agreement (collectively, the "Members").
-A description of the Business Combination (as defined below) and the terms of the Business Combination Agreement are included in the definitive proxy statement (File No. 001-40128) (the "Proxy Statement") filed by HYAC with the SEC on May 5, 2022 in the section titled "Proposal No. 1-The Business Combination Proposal."
+III, a Delaware corporation ("HYAC"), completed the transactions contemplated by that certain Business Combination Agreement, dated as of December 13, 2021 (the "Business Combination Agreement"), by and among HYAC (the "Sponsor"), BioTE Holdings, LLC, a Nevada limited liability company ("Biote" and, together with its direct and indirect subsidiaries, the "Biote Companies"), BioTE Management, LLC, a Nevada limited liability company, Dr. Gary Donovitz, in his individual capacity, and Teresa S. Weber, in her capacity as the members' representative (in such capacity, the "Members' Representative") of the members of Biote immediately prior to the closing (the "Closing") of the transactions contemplated by the Business Combination Agreement (the "Members").
+A description of the Business Combination and the terms of the Business Combination Agreement are included in the definitive proxy statement (File No. 001-40128) (the "Proxy Statement") filed by HYAC with the SEC on May 5, 2022 in the section titled "Proposal No. 1-The Business Combination Proposal."